derekwang99/DH110-DEREKWANG/assignment06/README.md

 * Layout grid and spacing

+**Thought Process:** I chose to make the fonts a bit larger than normal (18px) due to the fact that senior citizens tend to poorer vision.
-Description of your decision making of the graphical interface design, including the choice of the color scheme and note if you considered/checked accessibility color contrast.
+(Description of your decision making of the graphical interface design, including the choice of the color scheme and note if you considered/checked accessibility color contrast.)

 ## Impression test